Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

  #  Copyright (C) 2013 Brian Eugene Wilson, Robert Martin Campbell.
  #  All rights reserved.
  #
- #  Redistribution and use in source and binary forms, with or without
+ #  Redistribution and use in src and binary forms, with or without
  #  modification,
  #  are permitted provided that the following conditions are met:
  #
  #
- # Redistributions of source code must retain the above copyright notice, this
+ # Redistributions of src code must retain the above copyright notice, this
  #  list of conditions and the following disclaimer.
 Redistributions in
  #  binary form must reproduce the above copyright notice, this list of
  #  conditions and the following disclaimer in the documentation and/or